3 Must-Know Space Saving Tips for Optimizing Your Emergency Shelter

 With reports indicating that the effects of climate change are likely to cause more frequent and more extreme weather, it pays for homeowners to be prepared for everything Mother Nature has in store.

 Making the decision to create a disaster plan and designate a safe space to hunker down in is just the first step towards preparing your home - you then need to think about how you use the space inside to ensure you have everything you need, too.
 To help you on your way to creating a functional and comfortable disaster shelter that’s primed for use at any given moment, we’ll be sharing some top space-saving tips to utilize every inch of the room effectively.

 In most cases, storm shelters are modestly sized structures that are designed as a temporary safe haven for when extreme weather strikes, which means floor space is often limited.
 However, this doesn’t mean you can’t make use of vertical space to ensure your emergency bunker is well-equipped for a potentially longer stay.

 To do this effectively, consider installing floor-to-ceiling garage shelving units on one wall.
-With shallow shelves that span the whole height of the room, you’ll have ample surface space to store emergency supplies such as water, dried food, medical supplies and blankets without eating into too much floor space.
+With shallow shelves that span the whole height of the room, you’ll have ample surface space to store emergency supplies such as water, dried food, medical supplies, and blankets without eating into too much floor space.

 This style of open shelving will also help keep the area organized at all times and provide a quick visual check on your emergency supplies inventory ahead of tornado season.
-You can even incorporate wooden crates, plastic containers or metal boxes to categorize your supplies further and keep them better protected from dust and moisture.
+You can even incorporate wooden crates, plastic containers, or metal boxes to categorize your supplies further and keep them better protected from dust and moisture.

-If you don’t have the space for a full shelving unit, don’t fret.
+If you don’t have the space for a full shelving unit, don’t worry.
 There’s still sufficient ceiling space for hanging baskets or raised shelves just above head height that could be the perfect alternative for storing those much-needed essentials like flashlights and a wireless radio.